 - Students with federal funding must also complete federal loan exit counseling.

-Although the University refund policy will determine the charges a student will owe after withdrawing, those policies will not affect the amount of Title IV Aid the student has earned under the return calculation.
+The University refund policy will determine the charges a student will owe after withdrawing.
+Those policies will not affect the amount of Title IV Aid the student has earned under the return calculation.
 The student will be notified by the Office of Financial Aid if they are required to return any federal loan funds.

 Title IV funds are awarded to a student under the assumption that the student will attend school for the entire period for which the assistance is awarded.
 When a student withdraws, the student may no longer be eligible for the full amount of Title IV funds that the student was originally scheduled to receive.
 If a recipient of Title IV grant or loan funds withdraws from a school after beginning attendance, the amount of Title IV grant or loan assistance earned by the student must be determined.
 If the amount disbursed to the student is greater than the amount the student earned, unearned funds must be returned.
-If the amount disbursed to the student is less than the amount the student earned, and for which the student is otherwise eligible, he or she is eligible to receive a post-withdrawal disbursement of the earned aid that was not received.
+If the amount disbursed to the student is less than the amount the student earned, and the student is otherwise eligible, the student is eligible to receive a post-withdrawal disbursement of the earned but not received aid.

 An approved leave of absence may not exceed 180 days in any given 12-month period.
 If a student does not return from an approved leave of absence, the grace period of their loans will retroactively begin as of the start date of the leave of absence.